Witchcraft Folklore & Voodoo Legends ~ A Brief History on Witchcraft Tales & Voodoo Lore of New Orleans

 Voodoo Folklore, Witchcraft Folklore and Voodoo Legends of New Orleans!
 Ms. Kalila Smith, native New Orleans Voodoo & Witchcraft practitioner, provides us a glimpse into the history of Witchcraft Folklore, Hollywood’s Witchcraft and Voodoo Legends in New Orleans.
 She has published so many books, papers and historical tours on this topic; I couldn’t have found a more renowned expert on Witchcraft, New Orleans Voodoo & folklore legends.

-To learn more about Voodoo Folklore, Voodoo Legends, Witchcraft Legends and about New Orleans Voodoo, check out the WORLD’S FIRST Authentic Voodoo App for iPhone and Android exclusively from Erzulie’s Authentic Voodoo of New Orleans!
+To learn more about the New Orleans Voodoo Queen Marie Laveau, the life of Marie Laveau, New Orleans Voodoo Queen, History of New Orleans Voodoo, Voodoo Spells and more, check out the WORLD’S FIRST Authentic Voodoo App for iPhone and Android exclusively from Erzulie’s Authentic Voodoo of New Orleans!

 WITCHCRAFT FOLKLORE, WITCHCRAFT FAIRY TALES & HOLLYWOOD’S WITCHCRAFT